CurbSoftwareInc/NVMe-Wipe-and-Sanitize/README.md

 # NVMe Wipe and Sanitize

-A simple, no-fluff Linux script for securely wiping and sanitizing NVMe drives, restoring them to factory settings.
+A simple, no-fluff Linux script for securely wiping and sanitizing NVMe drives, restoring them to factory settings as best as possible.

-This script was created because most data destruction tools are designed for older SATA drives (HDDs and SSDs), not modern NVMe drives.
-It provides a robust, multi-pass method to ensure your data is irrecoverably destroyed for security purposes, such as when reselling a drive.
-The script aims to get every hidden nook and cranny.

 #### ⚠️ CRITICAL WARNING ⚠️